Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 One After 909

-The Beatles had spent time on “One After 909” on January 3 and 6.
-On this day, they performed the song four times and would continue working on it the day after.
+The Beatles had previously rehearsed “One After 909” on January 3 and 6.
+On this day, they performed it four times , further refining the arrangement.
+Their work on the song would continue the following day, January 8.

 On January 7th, 1969, four performances of the song show it becoming the fun rocker that would eventually grace the “Let It Be” album, Paul and Ringo providing a solid backing while George provided guitar passages that filled the gaps in-between lyrical phrases.